For college students across the United States, the sexual misconduct policies introduced by President Obama are now in jeopardy.

 President Trump, who faced criticism after the leak of an Access Hollywood tape in which he bragged about sexual assault, has not revealed any plans to change or create policy surrounding sexual assault on college campuses.

-But the 2016 GOP platform for sexual assault cases to be handled by law enforcement officers, not university officials, and it’s possible that with Republicans in control of the White House and Congress, federal attitudes towards the adjudication of sexual misconduct will change.
+But the 2016 GOP platform called for sexual assault cases to be handled by law enforcement officers, not university officials, and it’s possible that with Republicans in control of the White House and Congress, federal attitudes towards the adjudication of sexual misconduct will change.

 Ross Aikins, a professor at Penn’s Graduate School of Education, doesn’t anticipate that Penn will alter its policies even if the Obama-era guidelines are rolled back and schools are allowed to individually determine how they handle the issue.